GoogleCloudPlatform/datacatalog-tag-engine/README.md

 		c) set environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the keyfile of your `$CLIENT_SA` e.g. `export GOOGLE_APPLICATION_CREDENTIALS="python-client.json"`. <br>
 		d) run the script: `python tests/scripts/create_dynamic_table_config_trigger_job.py` <br>
 		e) If the job succeeds, go to the Data Catalog UI and check out the resulting tags.
-If the job fails, go to the Cloud Run UI and open the logs for your Tag Engine service to see the cause of the error.	<br> <br>
+If the job fails, go to the Cloud Run UI and open the logs for your Tag Engine service to see the cause of the error.	<br>

 14. Congrats!
 If you made it this far, you've completed the setup and are ready to create your own Tag Engine configs.
 For additional examples, check out `tests/configs/*` and `tests/scripts/*`.
 If you are new to Tag Engine, you may also want to walk through [this tutorial](https://cloud.google.com/architecture/tag-engine-and-data-catalog).
 Note that the tutorial is for Tag Engine v1 (as opposed to v2), but it will still give you a general understanding of how Tag Engine works.
 We plan to publish another tutorial for Tag Engine v2 soon.
 Stay tuned!